martinthomson/http-replay/draft-thomson-http-replay.md

 Early-Data: 1
 ~~~

-An intermediary that forwards a request received in TLS early data MUST send it
+A client that constructs a request that it sends in early data, even if only
-with the `Early-Data` header field set to "1" (i.e., it adds it if not present
-in the request).
+part of the request is sent in early data, MUST include an `Early-Data` header
+field with a value of "1".

 An intermediary MUST NOT remove this header field if it is present in a request.
+An intermediary MAY reject requests that are received in early data if the

-The `Early-Data` header field is not intended for use by user agents (that is,
+`Early-Data` header field is not present.
-the original initiator of a request).
-Sending a request in early data implies
-that the client understands this specification and is willing to retry a request
-in response to a 4NN (Too Early) status code.
-A user agent that sends a request
-in early data does not need to include the `Early-Data` header field.

 ## The 4NN (Too Early) Status Code {#status}